-The whole morning the market-place was full of revelers of both sexes and from every part of Tibet.
+The whole morning the market-place was full of revellers of both sexes and from every part of Tibet.
 These were singing, shouting, and dancing.
-The dancing interested me, particularly as it was unlike anything I had seen before.
+The dancing interested me particularly, as it was unlike anything I had seen before.
 Three or four women would gather and form a circle.
-Each had in her hand a leather strap, strung with little bells, such as are hung on the necks of ponies in Tibet when a noble rides forth.
-The women would then begin to sing, and stamp their feet rhythmically, at the same time jangling the bells which they held in their hands.
-Gradually numbers of menstrangers-would gather around them, join in the song, and stamp their feet in the same rhythmic fashion.
+Each woman had in her hand a leather strap strung with little bells, such as are hung on the necks of ponies in Tibet when a noble rides forth.
+The women would then begin to sing and stamp their feet rhythmically, at the same time jangling the bells which they held in their hands.
+Gradually numbers of men-strangers-would gather around, join in the song, and stamp their feet in the same rhythmic fashion.
 Verse after verse would be sung, and the stamping would go on for many minutes until the singers were out of breath or one of the women, weary and jostled from behind, would fall down.
-Then the party would break up, only, however, in most cases to form again a few yards further to the right, once breath and voice had been recovered.
-It was obvious that these parties were gradually making their way around the Inner Circle, performing the prescribed circumambulation of the cathedral square.
-It was quaint to see them performing the holy rite in this exceedingly jovial fashion.
+Then the party would break up, only however, in most cases, to form again a few yards farther to the right, once breath and voice had been recovered.
+It was obvious that these parties were gradually making their way around the Inner Circle-performing the prescribed circumambulation of the cathedral square.
+It was quaint to see them performing this holy rite in such an exceedingly jovial fashion.

-Many of the revelers, grown men as well as children, amused themselves by firing off squibs or fire-crackers, some of them tiny things and some of gigantic proportions.
+Many of the revellers, grown men as well as children, amused

+themselves by firing off squibs, or fire-crackers, some of them tiny things and some of gigantic proportions.

-The shortness of the previous night's repose made me feel very sleepy; I was just dozing off when the whole house was shaken by a tremendous explosion, and I was on my feet in an instant.
-As this took place after Sonam had gone forth to announce my arrival, I thought at first that a bomb had been placed underneath my window, but on looking forth I saw that by accident the whole fireworks stall had exploded, stunning every one in the vicinity.
-Four persons were killed, and five more were seriously injured.
+The shortness of the previous night's repose made me feel very sleepy, and I was just dozing off when the whole house was shaken by a tremendous explosion, which brought me to my feet in an instant.
+As this took place after Sonam had gone forth to announce my arrival, I thought at first that a bomb had been placed underneath my window, but on looking forth I saw that by accident the whole fireworks-stall had exploded, stunning everyone in the vicinity.
+Four persons were were killed and five more were seriously injured.

 A large crowd gathered around the heap of victims.
-In this respect the world is the same all the world over.
-But no one seemed inclined to lend a helping hand, and every one was left to look after himself.
-This meant that the dead and seriously wounded were left lying on the ground for really an extraordinary time, until friends or relatives could learn of the mishap and come and drag the bodies of the victims away.
+(In this respect the world is the same all the world over.)
+But no one seemed inclined to lend a helping hand, and everyone was left to look after himself.
+This meant that the dead and seriously wounded were let lay on the ground for really an extraordinary time, until friends or relatives could learn of the mishap and come and drag the bodies of the victims away.

-There was of course no hospital ambulance, for there is neither ambulance nor hospital in Lhasa, nor is there any kind of provision for first aid to the injured.
-When the victims were eventually taken away they were brought back to their own homes, and some monks-possibly but not necessarily from the medical college-were invited in to perform their ritual either for the recovery of the patient or, if he be dead, for the safe passage of his soul into a favorable reincarnation.
+There was, of course, no hospital ambulance-for there is neither ambulance nor hospital in Lhasa, nor is there any kind of provision for first-aid to the injured.
+When the victims were eventually taken away, they were carried back to their own homes, and some monk-possibly, but not necessarily, a monk from the Medical College-was invited in to perform his ritual either for the recovery of the patient, or, if he were dead, for the safe passage of his soul into a favourable reincarnation.

-Even more surprising was the lack of policemen in Lhasa or of other officials to take their place.
+Even more surprising was the lack of policemen in Lhasa, or of other officials to take their place.
 This is one of the chief reasons for the lawlessness of the city.
-Most of the city officials were out on holiday, but eventually a woebegone-looking person wearing official dress and armed with a whip arrived on the scene and ordered some scavengers to clear up the débris.
+Most of the city officials were out on holiday, but eventually a woebegone looking person, wearing official dress and armed with a whip, arrived on the scene and ordered some scavengers to clear up the debris.